A search for pair halos around active galactic nuclei through a temporal analysis of Fermi-LAT data: Temporal analysis for a search for pair halos around AGNs

 To disentangle AGN flares from quiescent AGN emission states, we perform a temporal analysis of the \fermilat{} data.
 Below, we will compare the spatial distribution of photons coming during AGN flare episodes with that of photons coming during quiescent AGN states.
 This will allow us to set the 95\% upper limits on the fraction of \grays{} attributable to a pair halo component.
 To perform this analysis, we will determine \gray{} flares for each AGN from our sample of 394 AGNs and calculate the distribution of photons into annular bins for AGN flares and for quiescent AGN states.

 To disentangle AGN flares from quiescent AGN emission states, we define an AGN flare in a statistical way.
 We determine flares in the Poisson regime.
 The Poisson distribution expresses the probability of a given number of events occurring in a fixed interval of exposure assuming these events occur with the same average rate.
-During AGN flare episodes, the flux from AGN increases compared with its quiescent state.
-To improve the strength of the selection of flares, we calculate the total number of photons coming within the circle with a radius of 1$^{\circ}$ above 1 GeV.
+During AGN flare episodes, the flux from an AGN increases compared with its quiescent state.
+To improve the strength of the selection of flares, we calculate the total number of photons coming within the circle with a radius of 1$^{\circ}$ above 1 GeV\footnote{We use the energy threshold of 1 GeV for the selection of flares to increase photon statistics.
+After the selection process of flares, we will employ tight energy bands at higher energies to avoid the systematic uncertainty caused by the presence of AGNs with different spectra and by the steep energy dependence of the PSF below $\simeq$5 GeV.}.
 For maximum flare-detection sensitivity, we select only events within a relatively small spatial region of 1$^{\circ}$, this is consistent with the selection choice of events for a pulse-detection sensitivity maximization\footnote{\burl{http://fermi.gsfc.nasa.gov/ssc/data/analysis/scitools/pulsar\_analysis_tutorial.html\#extractData}}.
 Note that the 68\% containment angle for events of 1 GeV is about $0.8^{\circ}$ for the Reprocessed Fermi-LAT data, while the 95\% containment angle is about $2^{\circ}$.
 Note that the selection of AGNs which have no neighboring 2FGL sources within 2$^{\circ}$ for the study allows us to significantly suppress the effect of neighboring sources on the detection of AGN flares, since less than 5\% of photons above 1 GeV from a neighboring source at a distance of 2$^{\circ}$ can contribute to the region with a radius of $1^{\circ}$ around a source from our sample.